SELATI MARTIAL EAGLE PROJECT

 The use of this technology would also ensure minimal disturbance at the nest during the breeding/fledging period.
 Through our partnership with BirdLife South Africa, we were gearing up to reach a wide audience of birding enthusiasts and raise funds for conservation via a subscription-based membership.

 In the interim we are testing this technology further by adding another live camera on a Verreaux’s Eagle (Aquila verreauxii) nest on the reserve.
-We are excited to share that the breeding pair has successfully started breeding and have laid 2 eggs.
-One of the eggs has hatched.
 To get access to our live stream, visit our Verreaux’s Eagle project page.